Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 <div id= "Images"></div>
 ## How to add a Webshop Image to an Article

 > **note:** The images that can be added to the article are used at the inzzii webshop.
-The (General) Image is used in the overview of all the articles.
+The **(General) Image** is used in the overview of all the articles.
 When you tap on the article at the webshop, a pop-up will appear with more detailed information about the article, including the **Detail Image**.

 * Press on **Choose (Detailed) Image**
 * You get the question how you want to add the Image => **Take Photo** or **Choose from Gallery**.
 Please choose.
 > **note:** When you select **Take Photo**, the camara in your tablet will be activated so you can take a picture.
-When finished taking the picture press save to add the image to the artivle.
+When finished taking the picture press save to add the image to the article.
 If you **Choose from Gallery**, the image galery on your tablet will be opend for you so you can choose an image you already 'made' and connect it to the article.
 * The picture you took/selected will be shown on the article page in inzzii POS app
 * Save at the bottom right => push **Save**.
 * **The picture will be uploaded and shown on your inzzii Webshop.**